 If you want to make this soup even healthier, use lean beef or turkey and keep the salt to a minimum.
 I love using a combination of beef and turkey to maintain the beefy flavor but to still get the benefit from the lower fat in the turkey.

 While it does have ground beef (or turkey!) in it, the amount per serving that you get really isn't that much.

-It also makes for great leftovers.
+This soup also makes for great leftovers.

 And as we discussed before - make sure you are going to use the leftovers if you cook enough to have them!
 If this recipe makes too much for your family size, consider cutting the recipe in half.
 There is no shame in that.

-OR- if you are going to have more leftovers than you will use in 1–2 days, freeze a part of the leftovers.
+OR if you are going to have more leftovers than you will use in 1–2 days, freeze a part of the leftovers.
 Just like our favorite chili recipe, this soup freezes well and reheats perfectly!

 What a great way to have a meal or two put up in the freezer for when you really don't have the time or inclination to spend time in the kitchen.
-Because let's face it…we all get busy soon or later.
+Because let's face it—we all get busy soon or later.

 Want to learn how to make more soups from scratch?
 You're in the right place!

-Like I mentioned before…cooking soup from scratch will open all kinds of doors for you.
+Like I mentioned before, cooking soup from scratch will open all kinds of doors for you.
 And while I am speaking metaphorically, the knowledge that you gain when you learn how to cook soup from scratch is HUGE.

 Case in point.
 My own experience cooking soup from scratch started when I watched my mother-in-law make her famous homemade broccoli soup.
 And, I say famous because this was the soup that I requested nearly every Thursday night that we went to their house while we still lived in Arkansas.

 I would watch her cook the soups, starting with melting butter and then adding flour to make a thick roux.
-Then, she'd add milk, chicken stock and later broccoli and cheese, and of course seasonings.
+Then, she'd add milk, chicken stock, and later broccoli and cheese—and of course seasonings.

 The thing I learned that stuck with me and changed the way I cook was the basis of making a roux.
 It wasn't something I'd experienced before because my own mom has always used cornstarch to thicken gravy.
 And it was always added later on in the process of cooking rather than at the beginning as a roux is done.